Anita Alvarado

-Anita Ester Alvarado Muñoz (Santiago de Chile, 25 December 1972), better known as "The Chilean Geisha", she is known for her ex-husband's involvement in one of the largest financial frauds carried out in Japan, where she worked as a prostitute.
+Anita Ester Alvarado Muñoz (born 25 December 1972), better known as "The Chilean Geisha", she is known for her ex-husband's involvement in one of the largest financial frauds carried out in Japan, where she worked as a prostitute.
 On her return to Chile, she pursued a career in show business, as an actress and singer, and being a frequent guest on reality television programmes.

 Biography

 Early years

 Alvarado was born in Santiago in 1972, the fourth daughter out of eight.
 During her childhood she lived in the Las Vertientes neighbourhood of El Bosque.

 In 1989 she worked in a shoe factory, and had a relationship with a 40-year-old man, from which his first daughter, Angie, was born, on 25 May 1990.
 Alvarado also worked as an assistant to a seamstress in San Bernardo and in a restaurant in the Mapocho neighbourhood.
 Her daughter Angie suffered a respiratory infection during her first few months.
 To support her daughter, Alvarado decided to work in the brothels in the Chilean capital, including the Charlie Bar on calle José Miguel de la Barra and the Black Cat.
 She later had her second child, a son named Felipe.